 Can EB2 Priority Date be Ported to EB1?

 Yes, an EB-2 priority date can be ported to an EB-1 category under certain conditions.
+This process is known as green card porting, which refers to changing or upgrading employment-based green card categories while maintaining your priority date.
 This process is known as priority date retention, and it allows individuals who have multiple approved employment-based petitions to use the earliest priority date available to them.
 This can be particularly beneficial for those who initially filed under the EB-2 category and later become eligible for the EB-1 category, which generally has shorter wait times.

 Priority Date Retention: According to 8 CFR 204.5(e), a noncitizen who is the beneficiary of multiple approved employment-based petitions in categories such as EB-1, EB-2, or EB-3 may use the earliest priority date from any of these petitions.
 This means if you have an approved I-140 petition under the EB-2 category and later get your EB-1 petition approved, you can retain the earlier priority date from the EB-2 petition for your EB-1 petition.

 Eligibility for EB-1: To qualify for the EB-1 category, individuals must meet specific criteria, such as being a person of extraordinary ability, an outstanding professor or researcher, or a multinational manager or executive.
-Many individuals who initially filed under EB-2 may later qualify for EB-1 due to career advancements, additional qualifications, or changes in job roles.
+The EB-1 green card is divided into three categories, each with its own eligibility criteria.
+Many individuals who initially filed under EB-2 may later qualify for the EB-1 green card due to career advancements, additional qualifications, or changes in job roles.

 Porting an EB-2 priority date to an EB-1 petition is possible and can be advantageous for those who qualify for the EB-1 category.
 This process allows individuals to use their earliest priority date, potentially expediting their path to permanent residency.